chef-boneyard/heartbeat/README.md

 License and Author
 ==================

-- Author:: Joshua Timberman <joshua@opscode.com>
+- Author:: Joshua Timberman <joshua@chef.io>
-- Author: Noah Kantrowitz <noah@opscode.com>
+- Author: Noah Kantrowitz <noah@chef.io>

-- Copyright:: 2009-2012, Opscode, Inc
+- Copyright:: 2009-2012, Chef Software, Inc

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.